ramparshad/calculator_PR/README.md

 ## 🚧 To-Do

-- 🔧 **Unit Converter Tab**
+- 🔧 **Unit Converter Features**
-  Add support for converting between units (length, weight, temperature, etc.).
+  Finalize and polish the Unit Converter tab, including support for more units (e.g., temperature, weight, distance, etc.).

+- ✅ **Verification**
+  Ensure functionality of all features, particularly the accuracy of conversions (especially unit conversion constants).

+- ⚙️ **Smaller Optimizations**
+  Focus on UX improvements, performance optimizations, and expanding the scope (e.g., missing units, unit categories).

 ---